RahulNagaraj/food-ninja-pwa/README.md

 # food-ninja-pwa

-A food app to demonstrate PWA
+A food recipe app to demonstrate PWA